rafaelmourato/wiki_css50/entries/BEER.md

 # Beer

 Beer its an alcoholic beverage.
+Delicious